barawn/pyrfdc/libunivrfdc/README.md

 The libunivrfdc dummy metal library abuses the metal_io_region pointer to store a read and write function.
-The read function just takes an address and returns a value, the write function takes an address, value, and __mask__ and returns nothing.
+The read function just takes a void pointer and n address and returns a value, the write function takes a void pointer, address, value, and __mask__ and returns nothing.

 I don't know if the mask is important for XRFdc, but XRFdc occasionally does a Write16 instead of Write32, so we need to avoid certain cases.

+The magic is in metal_io_set_device: you pass it a void pointer, and a read and write function.
+The read/write functions will receive the void pointer as the first argument.

+The void pointer is used to store whatever you need, you don't have to use it if you don't want to.